kigster/ventable/README.md

 ## Using #configure and groups

 Events can be configured to call observers in groups, with an optional block around it.
+Using groups allows you (as in this example) wrap some observers in a transaction, and control the order of notification.

 ```ruby
 transaction = ->(b){
   ActiveRecord::Base.transaction do
     b.call